• 866-376-2463

 How do I select a site for my public charger?

-There are many considerations in choosing a site for installing an EV charger.
+There are several factors to consider when choosing a site for installing an EV charger.
 You will want to consider traffic volume and potential usage, proximity of the charging unit to the electrical box and power supply (to reduce the need for potential trenching and laying conduit), and parking availability.
 Other site considerations include safety, such as adequate lighting and visibility, and protection from the weather.

 What options are available for installing chargers at multi-unit dwellings (MUDs)?